 Experience the future of architecture at the Chicago Architecture Biennial.
-This ground-breaking event, which is the largest architecture and design exhibition in North America, will feature projects created by more than 80 contributors from more than 20 countries at free exhibits and events throughout the city.
+This ground-breaking event, which is the largest architecture and design exhibition in North America, will feature projects created by contributors from around the globe at free exhibits and events throughout the city.

 What is the Chicago Architecture Biennial?

 The Biennial is a bi-annual, city-wide architecture exhibition that showcases the latest innovations in design and architecture from across the globe.
 This year, the Biennial is titled “The Available City” and will explore the impact collective space can have in cities today and the intersection of architecture and critical issues as health, sustainability, equity, and racial justice.

 - Exhibition (consistent hours, a month or more)

 - Pin-up (pop-up short-term exhibition)

 - Site activation (intermittent and/or brief site-based experiences)

 - Public lecture

 - Workshop or conference

 - Youth educational activity